max-hill/563-final-project/report.md

 parameters, is that recombination rates may vary significantly between closely related taxa.
 I do not know the extent to which this is a reasonable or not.

-## Results
+## Results and Discussion
-The results are organized into four sections based on the nature of the plots produced in simulation runs.
+The results and discussions are organized into four sections based on the nature of the plots produced in simulation runs.